lamesensei/hodl-me/README.md

 ## Questions
 __1. (Optional) If you didn’t have time to complete your intended design, what else would you have done?__
-> Worked mostly with opinionated or more structured frameworks like Laravel(PHP) and Phoenix(Elixir).
-So having to work with express.js due to a general lack of structure.
-Wanted to do a MVC but not sure how to make/mock a users model.
-Also not happy with how I'm handling errors with regards to the external api requests.
-Probably would also want to add middleware usage to handle id check but decided against overengineering.
+> I would have like to have a better error handling flow and more MVC like structure.
+Probably use express router and make use of middleware to handle the "user" retrieval.

 __2. Which took the most time?
 What did you find most difficult?__
-> Tests.
-Not familiar with chai and general node.js quirks.
-Not sure whether and how to mock API tests in node/chai.
-Also, had issues running the repo on local.
-Modules/export/require/cjs (compared to working in React) messes with my head (somehow to got it to work after changing my node version).
+> - Testing took awhile because of I was not familiar Chai/Mocha.
+Designing the test was also annoying due to the general lack of structure for express.js.
+(I'm used to rails-like frameworks like Laravel, Phoenix).
+I don't even think my tests are correct -- I think external apis should be mocked?
+> - Initially getting the app to start on my local env took awhile.
+I will admit that the whole commonjs/es6 modules thing boggles me (compared to working with react).
+Eventually got it working with a higher nodejs version.

 __3. If we wanted the balance to update on the frontend more often (10 times per second), how would you improve the current system to handle this?__
 > Websockets?
-Frontend im guessing websockets or Graphql subscription.
+Frontend I'm guessing websockets or Graphql subscription.

 __4. How did you find the test overall?
 If you have any suggestions on how we can improve the test, we'd love to hear them!__
-> Pretty basic test.
-Once again not a fan of express.js lack of structure -- but that is on express.js.
-Perhaps I think some specifications about the endpoint would be good (are we returning a string? object? is user_id a query param? what).
+> I think the test is pretty basic.
+The instructions are clear.
+I think that there should be more specifics (object? string? etc) on the desired outcome.